maxivz/interactivetoolsblender/docs/docs/tools.md

 * Control + mouse movement changes the symmetry axis.

-* H To show and Hide the symmetry Origin.
+* H To Show/Hide the symmetry Origin.

 ---